mrhopkins/train-scheduler/README.md

 http://mrhopkins.github.io/train-scheduler

-In this assignment...

-you'll create a train schedule application that incorporates Firebase to host arrival and departure data.
-Your app will retrieve and manipulate this information with Moment.js.
-This website will provide up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.
+In this assignment, I created a train schedule application that incorporates Firebase to host arrival and departure data.
+The app will retrieve and manipulate this information with Moment.js.
+This website provides up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.

-* Make sure that your app suits this basic spec:

-  * When adding trains, administrators should be able to submit the following:
+  * When adding trains, users are be able to submit the following:

     * Train Name